It's Election Day 2019. Here's What To Watch

 The 2019 Elections: What To Watch For

-But in the hyper-partisan era of Trump, that may no longer be possible.
+But in the hyperpartisan era of Trump, that may no longer be possible.
 Republicans are feeling better about both contests for governor given the congressional impeachment inquiry, which some believe may bring wayward GOP voters back into the fold — much like the Kavanaugh hearings did for Republican Senate candidates in 2018.
-A third governor's race in Louisiana go to runoffs on Saturday, Nov.
+A third governor's race in Louisiana will go to runoffs on Nov.
 16, where moderate Democratic Gov. John Bel Edwards is trying to hold on.

 In Virginia — a onetime swing state that is becoming more blue with every election — Democrats have a chance to flip both the House of Delegates and the state Senate.